f18-os/producer-consumer-lab-fmartinez14/README.md

 # Producer Consumer Lab

+* This lab introduces a consumer producer situation that is solved by using two queues.
+The first producer will extract frames and save them to a queue 10 frames at a time.
+Furthermore, the grayscale will consume them and push to another Queue to have the display frames consume them.

+* It will display the video in grayscale for the total duration or until the using Control-C's out of the terminal.

+* Please note that the threads are started using the .start() method.
+This call in Python does not start the threads as soon as it is called.
+It is up to the operating system to do so.
+However, this program will not crash regardless of the order that they are started in.

+# Original Lab instructions:
+# Producer Consumer Lab

 For this lab you will implement a trivial producer-consumer system using python threads where all coordination is managed by counting and binary semaphores for a system of two producers and two consumers.
 The producers and